Logic Pro X: Remove silent passages in the Remove Silence Window

 If you selected a region that is used in the Tracks area, a dialog asks if you want to replace the region in the Tracks area with the new regions.

 Do one of the following:

-To replace the region in the Tracks area with regions created by the Strip Silence function: Click Replace or press Return.
+To replace the region in the Tracks area with regions created by the Remove Silence function: Click Replace or press Return.
 This ensures that the relative timing of the individual audio segments remains unaltered.

 To have the regions appear only in the Project Audio Browser: Click No. You can add regions manually from the Project Audio Browser.

 To learn about different uses for Remove Silence, see Uses for Remove Silence.